adam3smith/workshops/evaluation.md

-#Evaluation for the Zotero Workshop at GSU, Atlanta, October 11-12 2012
+#Evaluation for the Zotero Workshop at Syracuse University, November 1-2, 2012

 *This is for my personal use and in the hope that it will help me improve future workshops.
 Feel free to do this anonymously or include your name so I can follow up with you*\